How Climate Change is Drowning Small Island Nations in 2025

 If Imagine The waking up one day. and find your country disappearing under water.
 That’s the reality for people in Tuvalu, a tiny Pacific island nation swallowed bit by bit by rising seas.
 Families watch helplessly as saltwater floods gardens, poisons wells, and eats away at homes passed down through generations.
 With no high ground to escape to. they are face the unthinkable leaving the forever.

 In Bangladesh, villagers in the Sundarbans lose land to storm surges and eroding riverbanks, forced to migrate to crowded slums where jobs are scarce and life is brutal.
 These are not people chasing wealth or adventure; they’re running to survive. in the Marshall Islands, young parents fear their children won’t have a homeland by the time they’re grown.
-Unlike war refugees, climate migrants have no clear protections, no official status.
+Unlike war refugees, climate migrants have no clear protections, no legal human rights or recognized place.
 Read More...

 Where do you go when your country no longer exists?
 Who takes you in?
 Wealthy nations, responsible for much of the planet’s warming, shut borders or argue over numbers, while entire communities drift toward statelessness.
 These are people do not ask to become bedouin. but the world’s changing climate is pushing.